aweris/gale/README.md

  Available Commands:
-   config      Configuration for the workflow run. directory   Directory returns the directory of the workflow run information. result      Result returns executes the workflow run and returns the result.
+   config      Configuration for the workflow run. directory   Directory returns the directory of the workflow run information. sync        Sync evaluates the workflow run and returns the container at executed the workflow.

  Flags:
        --branch string          Git branch to checkout.
 Used with --repo.
 If tag and branch are both specified, tag takes precedence.